HARRISBURG, Pa. — PennDOT's proposal to toll nine bridges across Pennsylvania is being met with stiff opposition.

-"There is a better way and there must be a better way," said PA Senator Wayne Langholc Jr. (R-District 35)
+"There is a better way, and there must be a better way," said Republican state Sen. Wayne Langholc Jr.

 The I-78 Lenhartsville bridge in Greenwich Township is among those nine bridges.

-A key focus of the legislation, Senate Bill 328, which passed in the Senate in April, is to provide an alternative to the tolling proposal by authorizing PennDOT to bond under a federal financing program called Grant Anticipation Revenue Vehicle, or GARVEE.
-The Republican-majority transportation committee says the answer to fixing roads and bridges can't always be raising taxes.
+A key focus of the legislation, Senate Bill 328, which passed in the Senate in April, is to provide an alternative to the tolling proposal by authorizing PennDOT to bond under a federal financing program called grant anticipation revenue vehicle, or GARVEE.
+The Republican-majority transportation committee said the answer to fixing roads and bridges can't always be raising taxes.

 "I would call on my colleagues in the House of Representatives to take up Senate Bill 382 to terminate PennDOT's P3 bridge tolling initiative to enhance transparency, public input and a stronger check on PennDOT's power," said Langerholc.